 The Australian context

-Condition monitoring in Australia runs on the same international standards used elsewhere, with ISO 17359, ISO 13374 and the ISO 10816 / ISO 20816 vibration series available through Standards Australia as adopted standards.
-Building a programme to those references keeps it aligned with how the wider industry and equipment suppliers work.
+Australian programmes run on the same international standards, with ISO 17359, ISO 13374 and the ISO 10816 / ISO 20816 vibration series available through Standards Australia as adopted standards.
+Two local factors shape the work.

-Two local factors shape how the work is done.
-The first is asset criticality driven by location and supply.
-Many Australian manufacturing sites sit a long way from spares and specialist support, so the lead time to obtain a replacement motor, gearbox or large bearing can be weeks.
-That lengthens the effective consequence of an unplanned failure and pushes the criticality ranking of major rotating assets higher than it might sit in a market with same-day supply, which in turn justifies monitoring assets that elsewhere might be left to run to failure.
+The first is criticality driven by supply.
+Many Australian sites sit weeks from a replacement motor, gearbox or large bearing, which lengthens the consequence of an unplanned failure and pushes major rotating assets higher in the criticality ranking than they would sit in a market with same-day supply.
+That alone can justify monitoring assets that elsewhere would run to failure.

 Common mistakes to avoid